MC42/hi-im.kim/writing/pmmm/sous-chef.md

 She needed Kyoko; Kyoko did *not* need her, and she'd happily bolt back to Kazamino given the chance.

+---

-Against all odds, Homura woke up to the smell of something cooking.
-The light, buttery aroma of pancakes wafted under her off-balance bedroom door.
+Against all odds, Homura woke up to the smell of something cooking;  The light, buttery aroma of pancakes wafted under her off-balance bedroom door.

-"Kyoko." she said, her voice still hoarse as she tucked her hair behind her ear, a far departure from her dignified hairband.
+"Kyoko." she said, her voice still hoarse as she tucked her hair behind her ear, a far departure from her nominally dignified hairband.

 "Hm?"

-Kyoko grunted, as she flipped another perfectly browned pancake onto the stack.
+Kyoko was focused, unlike anything Homura had seen prior.
+She flipped another perfectly browned pancake onto the stack, her concentration not broken for a moment.

 "Wh-*cough*.
 What *are* you doing?"